dynamicslab/pykoopman/docs/JOSS/paper.md

 Now we start using `pykoopman` to learn Koopman operator from the above system.
 To begin with, we can create an observable function and an appropriate regressor.
 These two objects will then serve as input for the `pykoopman.Koopman` class.
-For instance, we can employ EDMD to approximate the slow manifold dynamics as shown in Fig. \ref{eq:example-edmd}.
+For instance, we can employ EDMD to approximate the slow manifold dynamics as shown in Fig. \ref{fig:example-edmd}.

 ```python
 from pykoopman import Koopman